Citation, DOI, disclosures and article data

 Radiographic features

-In the brain beneath the skin lesion, focal atrophy and blurring of the gray-white matter interface can be identified, and calcification and cerebral microhemorrhages have been reported 1,5.
+In the brain parenchyma beneath the skin lesion, focal atrophy and blurring of the gray-white matter interface can be identified Calcification and cerebral microhemorrhages have also been reported 1,5.

 History and etymology

-"En coup de saber" alludes to the appearance of a frontoparietal scar as if one had been struck by a saber (French for a heavy cavalry sword with a curved blade).
-Coup is French for a blow (as in a blow to the head) 4.
+"En coup de sabre" alludes to the appearance of a frontoparietal scar as if one had been struck by a sabre (French for a heavy cavalry sword with a curved blade).
+Coup is French for a blow (as in a blow to the head, and seen in contrecoup injury) 4.

 -